The Bears of Admiralty Island (with optional island Kayak)

 Trip Activities: Floatplane flightseeing, ocean kayaking, bear and wildlife viewing

-Tour Operator Provides: Professional guide, required permits, transportation from/to cruise ship harbor, round trip air transportation to/from the kayaking/viewing location, all necessary paddling equipment, tandem kayaks, rain jacket & pants, rubber boots, hearty snack and bottled water
+Tour Operator Provides: Professional guide, required permits, transportation from/to cruise ship harbor, round trip air transportation to/from the kayaking/viewing location, all necessary paddling equipment, tandem kayaks, rain jacket and pants, rubber boots, hearty snack and bottled water

 You Bring: Dress in layers, sunscreen and sunglasses